CentauriSoldier/Sim2D/README.md

 ### Current Features
 - Automatic fullscreen mode
-- Auto-scaling of all build-time objects
+- Auto-scaling of all build-time objects (whether AMS or Sim2D)
 - App preserves build-time aspect ratio at run-time regardless of display resolution
 - Custom object creation
 - OOP-based class system for built-in and custom objects
 - Makes Use of Autoplay Media Studio's WYSIWYG editor even for custom objects
-- Optional object **Pulse** action which allows for consistent, custom, timed events to occur on your objects (great for making LEDs, moving images, etc.).
+- Optional object **Pulse** action which allows for consistent, custom, timed events to occur on your objects (great for making LEDs, particle effects, moving images, etc.).
+- Serialization/Deserialization methods great for saving/loading game data.
+- Declaration of object as UI, Game Object or Effect left to user discretion allowing for creation of many types of custom objects.
+- Disabling of auto-draw and auto-poll for manual control (used for embedding objects within other objects)

 ### Planned Features
  - Implementation of Tile maps (produced by the [TILED](https://www.mapeditor.org/) editor)
  - Object Collision
- - ListBox, Scrollbars and several other common objects.
+ - ListBox, Scrollbars and several other common objects
+ - Factory Objects (for 'bullets' and other such things)
+ - Zoom feature for canvas (does not affect UI objects)

+### How Can I Help?

+You can help by forking and making pull request with your awesome improvements to this framework!
+Any little bit is appreciated.
+If you are known to me, you may also make a contributor request.
+I will not be accepting all requests but will accept requests from people with whom I am familiar and who have a good rep and a valid AMS license.

+In addition, if you're using AMS and haven't yet got a license, please support Indigo Rose by purchasing a valid commercial license.

 ----------
 ### License